ericjwdchen/ericjwdchen.github.io/bookshelf.md

   One thing I will note is that I was surprised (pleasantly so) by the "philosophy" in the pages of the book.
 I found myself generally agreeable to many of Yuval Noah Harari's posits and propositions.
 But a different perspective on these philosophical points might cloud your perception of the work.

-- **A Pattern Language: Towns, Buildings, Construction** by Christopher Alexander, Murray Silverstein, and Sara Ishikawa
+- [Unfinished] **A Pattern Language: Towns, Buildings, Construction** by Christopher Alexander, Murray Silverstein, and Sara Ishikawa

   I only made it partway through this book.
 The parts that I did read were quite enjoyable.
 This book highlights how important physical spaces are in shaping and molding human experience.